-The UKCAT Abstract Reasoning test is used to assess one’s ability to recognise patterns as well as generate hypotheses, change tracks, and critically evaluate.
-You will need to consider these skills throughout this section of the test.
-The test does not contain numbers or words, rather the questions are based on patterns of provided shapes.
+The UKCAT Abstract Reasoning subtest is used to assess one’s ability to recognise patterns as well as generate hypotheses, change tracks, and critically evaluate.
+You must consider these skills throughout this section of the test.
+This test does not contain numbers or words, but rather the questions are based on patterns of provided shapes.

 When diagnosing a patient, doctors are often provided with symptoms and/or test results.
-While some of the information may be relevant, clear, and reliable, some of the provided information may not be.
-Doctors and dentists need to consider this and identify which information will help them in arriving at conclusions.
+While some of the provided information may be relevant, clear, and reliable, some of it may not be.
+Doctors and dentists need to consider this and identify which information will help them to arrive at conclusions.
 Such research generally includes recognising patterns in test results in order to diagnose and then treat a patient.

 There are four different question types in the Abstract Reasoning section:

 The Abstract Reasoning section is comprised of 55 questions (associated with sets of shapes) to be completed in 13 minutes (plus one minute for instructions).

 Where does the following test shape belong?

 This question is an analogy.
 Which of the five shapes below completes the set, where shape 2 is to shape 1 as shape 4 is to shape 3 (in a clockwise direction from the top left).

 Which of the following test shapes belongs in Set A?